Cayuse Five

-The Cayuse Five were five members of the Native American tribe, the Cayuse of Oregon who were hanged for murder, in 1850.
-Their names were Clokomas, Isiaasheluckas, Kiamasumkin, Telakite, and Tomahas—note how these names are spelled varies.
+The Cayuse Five were five members of the Cayuse who were executed for murder in 1850 following an attack on a mission settlement near present-day Walla Walla, Washington.
+Their names were Clokomas, Isiaasheluckas, Kiamasumkin, Telakite, and Tomahas, though spellings vary.

+The five were charged with murdering the Protestant missionaries Marcus and Narcissa Whitman, and eleven others, in an event known as the Whitman massacre.
+The massacre occurred at a time when the Cayuse had suffered many deaths in a measles epidemic, and survivors suspected that the Whitmans were complicit.

-They were charged with murdering the Protestant missionary Marcus Whitman.
-The trial began on May 21, 1850.
+The trial began on May 21, 1850, in a tavern in Oregon City.
+All five were convicted and executed by hanging.

 Background

 1824 to 1836

 In 1824, John McLoughlin and his wife Marguerite moved to the Pacific Northwest, aiming to make money off the fur trade.
 They became known for heading Fort Vancouver in Vancouver, Washington, across the Columbia River from what is now Portland, Oregon.
 This was a post in a select spot, with tens of thousands in nearby Native American communities, plus it was at the center of important trade routes connecting to the Columbia River.
 Marguerite was half Ojibwe or Cree, and half Swiss.

 Twelve years later in 1836, in Walla Walla, five people, Narcissa Whitman, her husband Marcus Whitman, Reverend Henry and Eliza Spalding, and William H. Gray established the Whitman Mission to convert the Cayuse to Christianity.